urbainvaes/computational_stochastic_processes/README.md

 # Example codes in computational stochastic processes

-This repository contains all the example codes presented in course *MATH97016/MATH97094: Computational Stochastic Processes* in Spring 2020.
+This repository contains all the example codes presented in course *MATH97016/MATH97094: Computational Stochastic Processes*, in Spring 2020 at Imperial College London.

 The Jupyter notebooks, in both `.ipynb` and `.html` formats, can be generated from the *Python* files by running `make` in the repository.
 In order for this to work,